Monday, October 6, 2025

 How many of you have old keys hanging around?
 Maybe they're on your key ring, or perhaps in your junk drawer.
 At the Shop, we have keys hanging on nails right inside the office door, most of which haven't been used in ages.

 Some are the keys to cars which have long met the compactor.
 I know that one key is for the last flatbed truck we had for delivering welders.
 That truck's been gone 30 years.
 We also still have the key from a 1961 Ford delivery truck.
+That truck Joe bought from 7-Up; you could see the 7-Up logo where it was painted over on the driver's door.
 Smaller keys are old shop locks for padlocks which are who knows where.
-Most of them have not been touched since well before Pops died, and he's been gone coming up on nine years.
+Most of them have not been touched since well before Pops died, and he's been gone more than 12 years now.

 No comments: